grompe/BTWTweak/patcher/readme.txt

 - Made Minecraft display BTW icon in the window title

-- Fix vanilla issue (MC-190) with misaligned textures facing East and North on partial blocks
+- Fixed vanilla issue (MC-190) with misaligned textures facing East and North on partial blocks

-- Make wooden and stone pickaxes not break instantly when attacking mobs; coincidentally, this also raises their normal uses to 2 and 7 respectively, which helps balance against random and reduced output from breaking stone (in terms of cobblestone blocks)
+- Made wooden and stone pickaxes not break instantly when attacking mobs; coincidentally, this also raises their normal uses to 2 and 7 respectively, which helps balance against random and reduced output from breaking stone (in terms of cobblestone blocks)

+- New sling weapon is now required to throw rocks.
+It is crafted with a piece of cut tanned leather and two ropes on sides.

+- Thrown rocks now inflict variable damage according to their velocity.
+  This makes slings more or less viable alternative to bows, albeit at the price of exhaustion and leather.

+- Rocks are now stackable to 64

 v0.9a